Always be closing is an overused phrase sales managers have used for years.

 That's why you have to give both these personality styles a sales process that lets them feel comfortable so they’ll present your merchandise and ask for the sale.

 What you need to give your team is the sales training to have the guts to ask for the sale.

 Classroom training and one-on-one role-playing that models and then makes them ask for the sale must be included in any retail sales training program.
 It is the simplest, most effective way to build everyone’s confidence.

 You don’t need salespeople who shrink like some cheap flannel shirt upon first washing when they need to be asking the customer for the sale.

 What you need is for the Amiable to have the fortitude to ask, “Can I put that in a box for you?” and for the Analytical to finesse their product pitch that ends naturally with, “Will you take it?”

 I truly believe we can change the world by teaching employees - and ourselves- how to approach the world with an open heart.
-To some it comes more easily than others.
+To some, it comes more easily than to others.
 Amiables and Analyticals need to be taught.